-Supreme Court rejects plea to hand over Bodh Gaya temple management to Buddhists
+Supreme Court declines to entertain plea to hand over Bodh Gaya temple management to Buddhists

 The bench directed the petitioner to approach Patna High Court.

-The Supreme Court on Monday rejected a petition seeking directions to hand over the control and management of Bihar’s Mahabodhi Mahavira temple in Bodh Gaya to Buddhists, reported Live Law.
+The Supreme Court on Monday refused to entertain a petition seeking directions to hand over the control and management of Bihar’s Mahabodhi Mahavira temple in Bodh Gaya to Buddhists, reported Live Law.

-The petitioner, former Minister of State Sulekha Kumbhare, had sought amendments to the Bodh Gaya Temple Act 1949.
+The petitioner, former Maharashtra minister Sulekha Kumbhare, had sought amendments to the Bodh Gaya Temple Act 1949.

 The act states that a committee constituted by the Bihar government will look after the “management and control” of the Mahabodhi temple and its property.

 According to the act’s provisions, the committee should include eight members nominated by the state government and four of them should be Hindus.
-The district magistrate will double as the chairman of the committee, provided he is a Hindu.
+The district magistrate will double as the chairman of the committee, provided the official is a Hindu.

 In February, several Buddhist monks began an indefinite hunger strike in Bodh Gaya, demanding full control of the Mahabodhi temple.